 View the December 2021 donors.

-It is with distinct honor and privilege that we announce that Art Wanner, a veteran of Dickinson, has been presented with the Stark County Spirit of Excellence Award.
+It is with distinct honor and privilege that we announce Art Wanner, a Dickinson Veteran, has been presented with the Stark County Spirit of Excellence Award.

 View the October 2021 donors.

 Ruthie Johnson of Belfield, ND has been honored as the August 2021 recipient of the Stark County Spirit of Excellence Award.